Anyone who has been paying attention will note that large-scale nature-related disasters are increasing.

 It is a dreadful reminder of an awesome and important reality.

 In our modern world, industrialization has done much to insulate a great many of us from the elements.
 We have paved over our land.
 We have abandoned our farms in favor of climate-controlled homes, offices and malls.
 Concrete, steel and glass shield us from routine rain, hail, sleet, snow, heat, chill.
-These former crop-killers, for most of us, are now mere inconveniences.
+These former crop-killers are now mere inconveniences, for most of us.

-It’s only when nature gets really nasty—when rains turn to floods, when snows stop our planes, when droughts demand water restrictions, when a temblor topples infrastructure—that we even think to acknowledge the power it still holds over us.
+It’s only when nature gets really nasty—when rains turn into floods, when blizzards cancel flights, when droughts demand water restrictions, when a temblor topples infrastructure—that we even think to acknowledge the power it still holds over us.
 It dwarfs us.
-Impressive as our Tower of Babel society is, it remains awkwardly vulnerable to the sheer elemental power of the planet in its fury.
+Impressive as our tower-of-Babel society is, it remains awkwardly vulnerable to the sheer elemental power of the planet in its fury.

 History shows, in fact, that whole societies have risen or fallen because of favorable or foul forces of nature.

-And in recent times, violent outbursts of those forces have been speeding up in tempo.
+And in recent times, violent outbursts of these forces have been speeding up in tempo.

 But then something unexpected happened.
 World climates became more volatile.
 Floods followed droughts.
 With growing frequency, indiscriminate tornadoes ripped through cities and farmlands.
 Hailstorms thrashed crops, and hurricanes lashed coastlines.